Three Ways Knowledge Is Established

 How This Applies to Banks and Other Organizations

-When a trust is held at a bank, brokerage, or other organization, the rules work differently.
-The organization only "knows" something once the employee responsible for the trust account receives the information, or would have received it if the organization followed reasonable internal procedures.
+When a revocable trust is held at a bank, brokerage, or other organization, the rules work differently.
+The organization only "knows" something once the employee responsible for the trust account receives the information.
+It also counts if that employee would have received it had the organization followed reasonable internal procedures.

 An organization that conducts activities through employees has notice or knowledge of a fact involving a trust only from the time the information was received by an employee having responsibility to act for the trust or would have been brought to the employee's attention if the organization had exercised reasonable diligence.

 A.R.S. § 14-10104(B)This matters in practice.
 If you notify a bank's general customer service line about a trust matter, the clock on their "knowledge" may not start until the information reaches the right department.
-Organizations are expected to maintain reasonable communication routines, but they are not required to have every employee monitoring every trust account.
+Organizations are expected to maintain reasonable communication routines.
+However, they are not required to have every employee monitoring every trust account.